MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AccelMap.md

     method save ( Str $file_name )

-  * Str $file_name; (type filename): the name of the file to contain accelerator specifications, in the GLib file name encoding
+  * $file_name; (type filename): the name of the file to contain accelerator specifications, in the GLib file name encoding

 unlock-path
 -----------